-Research Contract Costs and Accruals
+Research Contracts, Prepaids and Accruals

-The Company has entered into various research and development contracts with research institutions and other third-party vendors.
+The Company has entered into various research and development contracts with research institutions and other thirdparty vendors.
 These agreements are generally cancelable.
 Related payments are recorded as research and development expenses as incurred.
-The Company records accruals for estimated ongoing research costs.
+The Company records prepaids and accruals for estimated ongoing research costs.
 When evaluating the adequacy of the accrued liabilities, the Company analyzes progress of the studies including the phase or completion of events, invoices received and contracted costs.
-Significant judgments and estimates are made in determining the accrued balances at the end of any reporting period.
+Significant judgments and estimates are made in determining the prepaid and accrued balances at the end of any reporting period.
 Actual results could differ from the Company's estimates.
-The Company's historical accrual estimates have not been materially different from actual costs.
+The Company's historical prepaid and accrual estimates have not been materially different from actual costs.